- Life & Style

 Preheat oven to 200ºC and line a baking tray with baking paper.

-If making in a food processor or electric mixer, pulse together flour, baking powder, salt, cayenne, rocket and cheese to combine.
-Add soda and cream, pulsing 3-4 times until mixture just starts to come together.
+If making in a food processor or electric mixer, pulse together flour, baking powder, salt, cayenne, leafy greens and cheese to combine.
+Add soda water / club soda and cream, pulsing 3-4 times until mixture just starts to come together.

 Turn out onto a lightly floured surface and pat into a rough rectangle about 4cm thick.
 Cut into 12-16 pieces and place on prepared baking tray.
 Bake until scones are puffed and golden and they bounce back when pressed (about 15-18 minutes).